enyo/enyo.github.io/_posts/2000-01-01-stateless-html.md

 - Parse the document to find all relative links, pointing to other pages

-I think that all of those points are pretty obvious, except for the last one, which is the subject of the next chapter
+I think that all of those points are pretty obvious, except for the last one, which is the subject of the next chapter.

 ### Load all content dynamically